skarussel/Single-Agent-Search/README.md

 </ul>

 `<init-file>` will be a text file gives all details related to the initial environment.
 An example environment can be found in init.txt.
-The Environment will be explained next.

 ## Introduction to the Environment: